 Liberators took her to Prague, and she lived there for a few years and worked on investigating war criminals for the Czech War Crime Commission while also studying at the city’s Charles University.
 She gathered testimonies from war prisoners about SS soldiers to help make cases against them.
 She began to study history after that.

 Women of many walks of life laid their lives on the line for freedom – whatever happened to them and to the thousands of their sisters whose names history no longer recalls?—Věra Láska

 In 1946, Věra’s professors at Charles University decided Věra should go to America to study American history, so Věra chose to attend the University of Chicago.
 Here, she met her future husband, Andrew J Láska, and the couple was married on November 5, 1949.
 They had a son, Thomas Vaclav Láska, in 1952 and later adopted a son, Paul Andrew Láska, from Costa Rica.

 Věra continued her education and earned her doctorate in American history from the University of Chicago in 1959 and went on to be a professor and author of a number of books, including some about women and resistance during the Holocaust.

-She became a professor of history at Regis College, enlightening her students on both national history and the history of Weston.
+She became a professor of history at Regis College, enlightening her students on national history and Weston’s history.

 Věra wrote some 350 articles, including her wonderful series on local history in the Weston Town Crier.
-She also wrote books on the life of Ben Franklin and the lives of the Founding Mothers and edited the acclaimed Women in the Resistance and in the Holocaust: The Voices of Eyewitnesses.
+She also wrote books on Ben Franklin’s life and the Founding Mothers’ lives and edited the acclaimed Women in the Resistance and in the Holocaust: The Voices of Eyewitnesses.
 She taught under Fulbright and George Washington Fellowships.
-And she was one of the pillars of the historical society of Weston.
+She was one of the pillars of the historical society of Weston.